Ecological Pest Management, Deep Organics and Sustainability:

 Hill, SB 2004.
 Redesigning pest management: a social ecology approach.
 Pp. 491-510 in D Clements & A Shrestha (eds).
 New Dimensions in Agroecology, Haworth, Binghamton, NY.
 See also: Gurr, GM, SD Wratten & MA Altieri (eds) 2004.
 Ecological Engineering for Pest Management: Advances in Habitat Manipulation for Arthropods, CABI Publishing, Wallingford, UK; Gurr, GM, SD Wratten & WE Snyder (eds) 2012.
 Biodiversity and Insect Pests: Key Issues for Sustainable Management, John Wiley & Sons, Chichester, UK.

-Hill SB (2012 – in press).
+Hill SB 2014.
 Considerations for enabling the ecological redesign of organic and conventional agriculture: a social ecology and psychological perspective.
-In: S Penvern, S Bellon & I Savini (eds).
+Ch.
+22 in: S Bellon & S Penvern (eds.).
 Organic Farming: Prototype for Sustainable Agricultures.
 Springer, London.